 The Coronavirus Task Force at Klehr Harrison stands ready to assist you in your business and legal needs.
 We will continue to provide additional information and guidance as the COVID-19 situation develops.

-Co-authors Jonathan Krause, partner and Stephanie Grey, associate are members of the Litigation Department at Klehr Harrison.
+Author Jonathan Krause is chair of the Litigation Department at Klehr Harrison.